maksymhlushkodir/python_learning/README.md

 ## 📊 Overall Progress

-(You can use Emojis here to indicate progress, e.g., ✅ or ⏳)

 * `00_oop`: (Add your progress status here)
 * `01_gui`: (Add your progress status here)
 * `02_data_analysis`: (Add your progress status here)